-Delhi University, India’s most popular central university, recently increased its fees for all undergraduate courses and included service charges, facility fees, college facility fund, and student welfare fund.
+Delhi University, India’s most popular central university, recently increased its fees for all undergraduate courses and included service charges, facility fees, a college facility fund, and a student welfare fund.
 It will be an average of 10% increase in overall university fees across colleges.

 How can you protect your child’s college education from inflation?

 Many parents do not realize the rising cost of education until it’s too late.
 They have little to no option left – either they must compromise on the quality of education or go for education loans that take years to pay off.
 Both these options can dramatically impact your child’s future and potentially risk their careers.